Kieran-Lock/SQLiteFrame/README.md

 from sqliteframe import Database, Table, String, Integer, Boolean

-database = Database("database.db", output=False)  # When the output parameter is True, the formed SQL query will be outputted into the console as a string every time a query is executed
+database = Database("<absolute_database_path>.db", output=False)  # When the output parameter is True, the formed SQL query will be outputted into the console as a string every time a query is executed

 @Table(database)